Chapter 27:

 "So, what were you doing here at a time like this?"

 "I was at the library.
 Just a group study session with my friends.
-Tell me first, who were those two?
-And why in the world were they chasing you?"
+Tell me first, those two were part of the South Gate, right?
+Who's this Brendon guy?
+And why in the world were they chasing you?
+And also-"

 After guiding Bryant to the nearby corner store, I led him towards the restroom.
 He leaned over the sink, splashing water onto his face, attempting to cleanse away some of the bloodstains.
 Meanwhile, I swiftly gathered essential supplies from the store's shelves - bandages, a bottle of rubbing alcohol, and soft cotton pads.
 It was evident that we needed to mend him right here and right now.